Love, Heartbreak

 In my book Out of the Doghouse, I define cheating as "the breaking of trust that occurs when you keep intimate, meaningful secrets from your partner."

-If you’ve engaged in sexual or romantic behaviors that violate the trust in your relationship, you’ve cheated.
+If you’ve engaged in intimate or romantic behaviors that violate the trust in your relationship, you’ve cheated.

-If, however, you and your significant other have mutually agreed that porn is not OK, then plugging in that flash drive filled with your favorite videos is cheating.
+If, however, you and your significant other have mutually agreed that adult videos are not okay, then plugging in that flash drive filled with your favorite videos is cheating.

 Interestingly, for betrayed partners, it’s usually not the specifics of what you’ve done that causes the most pain.